Skip to main content

 Homeless applications to a local authority

 Someone resettled in the UK from Afghanistan might need to make a homeless application to a local authority.
-For example, if their bridging hotel is closing and they have not found alternative accommodation.
+For example, if their transitional accommodation is ending and they have not found alternative accommodation.

 When can someone apply as homeless